 We may update this privacy statement from time to time, to reflect changes to privacy law or our business operations.
 This privacy statement was last updated in March 2021.

 Collecting your information

 We need to collect and generate health information about you to deliver lab test services.
-We always ensure that we only collect the health information we really need to do our job and where we can we make sure you can deal with us anonymously (for example when you make general enquiries about our services).
+We always ensure that we collect only the health information we really need to do our job and, where we can, we make sure you can deal with us anonymously (for example when you make general enquiries about our services).

 How we collect your information

 Most of the health information we collect is provided to us by your healthcare provider when they request our services on your behalf.
 We also collect health information from you directly when you request our services yourself, complete a lab test request form or make contact with us to discuss your tests.
 Of course, we also generate health information about you when we’re processing your request and preparing the results.

 Information we collect or generate about you to deliver services

 We may collect or generate the following health information about you: